Pam-BYFC/BYFC.github.io/_posts/2016-09-20-level-2-coaching.md

 The club will enter into a contract with relevant coaches to cover the cost of the qualification fee in return for provision of coaching within the club.
 This is a great opportunity for those seeking to extend their coaching knowledge and a useful accredited skill.

-If you are interested, please send a quick email to Simon Kiefer direct who will contact you to go through the specific details.
+If you are interested, please send a quick email to Simon Kiefer [update 2017-07-31: please now contact Anna Flemming] direct who will contact you to go through the specific details.